-Add your own connections and actions to automation workflows with your existing enterprise systems and third-party services.
+Add your own connections and actions to workflows with your existing enterprise systems and third-party services.
 Custom connectors use REST APIs for communication and the API development tool Postman to create standard requests.

 If the service supports REST APIs and JSON content types, you can use it in your automations with custom connectors.

-Postman to Create Standard REST APIs
+Postman to create standard REST APIs

 Workspace ONE Intelligence uses Postman to standardize the REST APIs the system uses to connect and act with your internal and third-party services.
 It creates actions using a familiar REST template interface that allows for reuse of the saved actions.
 The free version of Postman has the features required to create collections for custom connectors.

 - Create a collection with requests in Postman and export it.

 - Add a custom connection in Workspace ONE Intelligence and import the requests.
 These requests are now available as actions you can use in automations.

 - Configure an automation workflow with imported actions to automate a task using your custom connection in Workspace ONE Intelligence.

 You can edit, delete, and test custom connectors in Workspace ONE Intelligence.
 You can use actions in multiple connectors so consider the consequences of editing or deleting before you act.

 - Delete - To delete an entire connection and all its actions, you must deauthorize it first.
 After deauthorization, any automation using an action associated with this connection is deactivated.
 After the system deletes the connection, it removes all associated actions from other automations.
 You must edit and re-enable the deactivated automations to run them again.
 This action is not reversible.